-Despite the many barriers providers face today, demand exists-and likely always will.
-Child care is a service that cannot be replaced by technological disruptors like Al. However, there is room for innovation and reform to address the persistent challenges that providers face.
+Despite the many barriers childcare providers face today, demand exists-and likely always will.
+It's a service that cannot be replaced by technological disruptors like Al. However, there is room for innovation and reform to address the persistent challenges that providers face.
 At the same time, parents are grappling with their own unique challenges in finding and accessing care.

 Coupled together, these challenges result in a strained industry with systemic issues.
 This strain is evident in the numbers, too.
-From 2018 to 2022, the annual economic toll of child care in the U.S. surged by 114%-think lost wages, lost productivity, and lost revenue.
+From 2018 to 2022, the annual economic toll of childcare in the U.S. surged by 114%-think lost wages, lost productivity, and lost revenue.
 The need for change has never been more clear.
 The solution?
 Leveraging innovation and technology to support providers in delivering high-quality care, while enabling parents to access affordable, flexible options that meet their child's needs.

-2. Before you open: Licensing and getting started
+2. Before you open: Licensing and getting

-"Get a license... before flying"
+started

+Get a License...
+Before flying